-Multiple linear regression was used to assess the explanatory power of soil properties to predict SPR and the difference between the soil and respired $CO_2 \Delta^{14}C$ signature (Δ - $\Delta^{14}C$).
-Before running regression models, we extracted a wide range of physicochemical soil properties and SOC quality indicator (C:N) for our investigated soils, where, in parallel studies, soil C stabilization mechanisms were assessed by Reichenbach et al. (2021) and microbial activity parameters (CNP enzymes and microbial biomass) assessed during our incubation experiment (Table B1) by Kidinda et al. (2020).
-Overall, our dataset consisted of 37 independent variables and 112 aggregated observations for each of our target variables (For CO2: Aggregated 250 from 1350 individual observations of SPR over the course of the experiment).
+Multiple linear regression was used to assess the explanatory power of soil properties to predict SPR and the difference between the soil and respired CO2 Δ^{14} C signature ($\Delta - \Delta^{14}$ C).
+Before running regression models, we extracted a wide range of physico-chemical soil properties and an SOC quality indicator (C:N) for our investigated soils, where, in parallel studies, soil C stabilization mechanisms were assessed by Reichenbach et al. (2021) and microbial activity parameters (C, N and P enzymes and microbial biomass) assessed during our incubation experiment (Table B1) by Doetterl et al. (2021b).
+Overall, our data set consisted of 37 independent variables and 112 aggregated observations for each of our target variables (for CO2, results were aggregated from 1350 individual observations of SPR over the course of the experiment).
 As multicollinearity and autocorrelation between independent variables was to be expected due to this large number of independent variables and a relatively small number of aggregated observations, we conducted rotated principal component analysis (rPCA) for dimension reduction (Jolliffe, 1995), before regression analysis.
 We then named all retained rotated components (RCs) based on the loadings of the original variables and interpreted them for the likely underlying mechanisms that can affect C dynamics (Table B1).
-We used a threshold of r > 255 0.5 to decide whether an independent variable that is loaded into an RC is used for the mechanistic interpretation of the RC or not.
-We used an eigenvalue >1 and explained proportion of variance >5% for each RC as criteria to include or exclude RCs into our regression models (James et al., 2013; Jolliffe, 1995).
-Furthermore, we used p-Values (p<0.1) and standardized coefficients to evaluate the contribution of explanatory power of individual RCs to the overall model while the F-statistic was used to evaluate the overall relationship between RCs and SPR or Δ14C for every model.
-Note that we found no statistical difference in SPR or Δ^{14} C between the plateau and slope positions within each studied geochemical region (mafic, felsic, and 260 mixed sediment).
-Across geochemical regions and soil depths, SPR, and Δ^{14} C differed only between valleys and non-valley positions.
-Hence, all further analyses were done after splitting the data into two subsets: (1) non-valley positions (plateau, upper slope, and middle slope) versus (2) valley positions (valleys and foot slope).
-When predicting our target variables, each regression analysis was done for three subsets of data: One model containing all data, one with only topsoil data and one with 265 only subsoil data.
-Samples from valley positions were excluded from this part of the analysis due to the sample size of the valley subset being too small (9 sites, 27 soil samples) for reliable regression analyses.
-Hence, our analysis to identify controls via regression and RCs to predict SPR and Δ^{14} C is focused on non-valley positions (27 sites, 85 soil samples).
+We used a threshold of r > 0.5 to decide whether an independent variable that was loaded into an RC is used for the mechanistic interpretation of the RC or not.
+We used an eigenvalue > 1 and explained proportion of variance > 5 % for each RC as criteria to include or exclude RCs into our regression models (James et al., 2013; Jolliffe, 1995).
+Furthermore, we used p values (p < 0.1) and standardized coefficients to evaluate the contribution of the explanatory power of individual RCs to the overall model, while the F statistic was used to evaluate the overall relationship between RCs and SPR or Δ^{14} C for every model.
+Note that we found no statistical difference in SPR or Δ^{14} C between the plateau and slope positions within each studied geochemical region (mafic, felsic and mixed sediment).
+Across geochemical regions and soil depths, SPR and Δ^{14} C differed only between valleys and non-valley positions.
+Hence, all further analyses were done after splitting the data into two subsets, i.e. (1) non-valley positions (plateau, upper slope and middle slope) versus (2) valley positions (valleys and foot slope).
+When predicting our target variables, each regression analysis was done for three subsets of data, i.e. one model containing all data, one with only topsoil data and one with only subsoil data.
+Samples from valley positions were excluded from this part of the analysis due to the sample size of the valley subset being too small (nine sites; 27 soil samples) for reliable regression analyses.
+Hence, our analysis to identify controls via regression and RCs to predict SPR and Δ^{14} C is focused on non-valley positions (27 sites; 85 soil samples).

-Assessing relative importance of explanatory variables
+2.5.3 Assessing relative importance of explanatory variables